theosanderson/theo.io/content/post/2021-01-022-maccabi/index.md

 ![](chart.jpg)

-As Eran Segal [pointed out on Twitter](https://twitter.com/segal_eran/status/1352696339377885187).
-The blue line actually includes the green line.
+As Eran Segal [pointed out on Twitter](https://twitter.com/segal_eran/status/1352696339377885187), the blue line actually includes the green line.
 I was interested to see what this would look like replotted as a Kaplan-Meier curve like the Pfizer graph.

 ![](pfizer.jpg)